How Independent Insurance Agencies Can Recruit Top Talent

 Beal adds that once you employ members of this set, some of the keys to keeping them include fostering diversity among your staff; embracing technology that makes your processes more efficient (using outmoded systems will cause them to look elsewhere); providing mental health days; and possessing a genuine interest in them and their career.
 Provide them stipends to go to a conference, or for training.
 Help them and empower them as professionals, rather than just giving them a paycheck.

-While independent-agency talent is no longer ample or cheap, it’s not impossible to find it.
-It just takes time and patience.
+While recruiting new talent is neither easy nor cheap, it’s not impossible – it just takes time and patience.
 Duda says that sometimes, that’s longer than an agency principal wants to spend: “They don’t always have the luxury of being patient.”

 His advice?
 Don’t rush the process.
 “If you do, you might end up filling the position with a candidate who isn’t right for you,” he says.
 “Always be on the lookout for new talent, stay patient, and do your due diligence when hiring.”